Wait until Mother’s Day weekend to plant summer garden crops

 If you didn’t get a chance to plant spring crops or are missing the farmers’ market, consider supporting your neighbors by ordering local food and plant starts online at southeastnebraskafoodpartners.org/may-market.
 This limited time only online spring market is a great way to get fresh, healthy, local food and plant starts just in time for Mother’s Day.

-If you have any further questions please contact Nicole Stoner at 402-223-1384, nstoner2@unl.edu, visit the Gage County Extension website at www.gage.unl.edu, or like her Facebook page at http://www.facebook.com/NicoleStonerHorticulture and follow heron Twitter @Nikki_Stoner.
+If you have any further questions, contact Nicole Stoner at 402-223-1384, nstoner2@unl.edu, visit the Gage County Extension website - www.gage.unl.edu, or her Facebook page -www.facebook.com/NicoleStonerHorticulture.